 Lupus

-Sometimes, Lupus can cause sores in the nose that last anywhere from a few days up to a whole month.
-Most people suffering from Lupus will experience other more severe symptoms, such as:
+Lupus can sometimes cause sores inside the nose that persist for days or even up to a month.
+Most individuals with lupus will also experience other, more severe symptoms, such as:

 - Chest pain